 |Back Focal Length||17mm|

-All-in-one Pack (Windows) is for all QHYCCD USB3.0 devices, including all Cooling CMOS cameras, QHY5III and QHY 5II series, QHYCFW3.
+All-in-one Pack (Windows) is for all QHYCCD USB3.0 devices, including all Cooled CMOS cameras, QHY5III and QHY 5II series, QHYCFW3.
 We recommend you choose “Stable Version” as usual.

 In this pack there are:

 1. System driver.
 It must be installed to make devices work.

 2. EZCAP_QT: it’s developed by QHYCCD which could be used in QHY devices tests, simple capture tasks, and above all, the management of updates.
 So even if you won’t use EZCAP_QT as your main capture software, we suggest you install it to get the latest information of QHY drivers/SDK updates.